Azure/azure-sdk-for-js/CONTRIBUTING.md

 ### Other NPM scripts

 Most package scripts are exposed as Rush commands.
-Use `rush <scriptname>` in place of `npm run <scriptname>` to run the package script in all projects.
+Use `rushx <scriptname>` in place of `npm run <scriptname>` to run the package script in all projects.
 Navigate to a project's directory and substitute `rushx` for `rush` to run the script for just the current project.
 Run `rush <scriptname> --help` for more information about each script.

 All projects have at least the following scripts: